SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 end
 ```

-Here, we plot the first 350 Monte Carlo simulations along with the trajectory corrresponding to the mean of the distribution (dashed line).
+Here, we plot the first 350 Monte Carlo simulations along with the trajectory corresponding to the mean of the distribution (dashed line).

 We now wish to compute the expected squared impact distance from the star.
-This is called an "observation" of our system or an "observable" of interest.
+This is called an “observation” of our system or an “observable” of interest.

 We define this observable as